Cisco890/command-line-clue/game/notebook.md

 ## Notes
 *Use this space to record your findings and deductions...*
+La primera ubicacion a la que ingrese fue el park no hay nada me movi a gazebo no hay nada
 Location of the crime is still unknown - the room must have been empty when it happened...